Francisco Balagtas: Legacy

 An elementary school was erected in honor of Balagtas, the Francisco Balagtas Elementary School (FBES), located along Alvarez Street in Santa Cruz, Manila.
-There is also a plaza and park (Plaza Balagtas) erected in Pandacan, Manila while most of the streets were named after various Florante at Laura characters in honor of Francisco Balagtas.
-His birthplace, Bigaa, Bulacan, was renamed to Balagtas, Bulacan in his memory.
+There is also a plaza and park (Plaza Balagtas) erected in Pandacan, Manila, while most of the streets were named after various Florante at Laura characters in honor of Francisco Balagtas.
+His birthplace, Bigaa, Bulacan, was renamed to Balagtas, Bulacan, in his memory.
 A museum, historical marker, monument and elementary school has been placed in his birthplace at Panginay, Balagtas, Bulacan.
 The former Folk Arts Theater in Manila was renamed to Tanghalang Francisco Balagtas to honor Balagtas.
 Mercurian crater was also named after him.
-The barangay of Udyong in Orion, Bataan was also renamed Balagtas.
+The barangay of Udyong in Orion, Bataan, was also renamed Balagtas.

+The Philippines has released currency honoring Kiko Balagtas on the 10 centavo coin.

 On April 2, 2018, Google honored Balagtas' 230th birthday celebration with a Google Doodle.

 Works

 Sources of Balagtas' work

 No original manuscript in Balagtas' handwriting of any of his works has survived to the present day.
-This is due mainly to two great fires that razed Udyong (Now Balagtas in Orion, Bataan) and destroyed much of the poet's works.
-The most notable of his works, "Florante at Laura" or "Pinagdaanang Buhay ni Florante at Laura sa Kaharian ng Albanya" has been published in numerous editions from its original publication in 1838.
+This is due mainly to two great fires that razed Udyong (now Balagtas in Orion, Bataan) and destroyed much of the poet's works.
+The most notable of his works, Florante at Laura or Pinagdaanang Buhay ni Florante at Laura sa Kaharian ng Albanya has been published in numerous editions from its original publication in 1838.
 The oldest extant edition of the Florante is believed to be the 1861 edition published in Manila, while a handwritten manuscript written down by Apolinario Mabini exists and is in the possession of the Philippine National Library.

-The major source of the poet's life and works is from a 20th-century work entitled "Kun Sino ang Kumatha ng Florante" (He who wrote the Florante) by Hermenegildo Cruz.
+The major source of the poet's life and works is from a 20th-century work entitled Kun Sino ang Kumatha nang "Florante" (He who wrote the "Florante") by Hermenegildo Cruz.
 The poet lists down Balagtas' works and recreates some of his plays based on scenes and lines memorized by the poet's children.
 The book also has an edition of the Florante.
 Balagtas wrote ten comedias and one metrical romance according to Cruz as well as numerous other poems and short plays that are recorded in his book.
 These include two laos or short celebratory scenes usually involving a patron saint and performed during fiestas.